i49/hibiscus/schema-basics.md

   array(/* types of elements will come later */);
 ```

-The example array shown contains only strings as its elements, so you can define the type like below:
+The example array shown contains only `string`s as its elements, so you can define the type like below:
 ```java
   array(string());
 ```

-### 1.2.
+### 2.2.
 Object type

 Object type can contain zero or more key/value pairs, which are called *properties*, between opening and closing curly brackets.
 An example value of this type is shown below: